Action1Corp/PSAction1/README.md

 ### You are all set up, let's do something useful.

-There are four main commands:
+There are five main commands:
   - **Get-Action1**
     - Retrieves data only makes no changes to actual instance.
   - **New-Action1**